Fairfield First-Degree Assault Lawyer

 While the individual must intend to harm another, it is possible that the individual intended to harm one person but instead caused harm to a third party.
 That still satisfies the element of intent.

-Other key points in a first-degree assault case often hinge on a factual determination of whether a deadly or dangerous instrument was used (like a bat, gun, knife, brass knuckles, or other weapons) and whether an injury was sufficiently serious to trigger the first-degree assault classification.
+Other key points in a first-degree assault case often hinge on a factual determination of whether a deadly or dangerous instrument was used (like a bat, gun, knife, brass knuckles, or other weapons) and whether an injury was sufficiently serious to trigger the classification.
+A trusted Fairfield attorney can advise an individual whether their situation constitutes first-degree assault.

-If you have been arrested in Fairfield for assault in the first-degree, then it is important to seek counsel from an experienced attorney as soon as possible.
+If you have been arrested in for assault in the first-degree, it is important to seek counsel from an experienced attorney as soon as possible.
 As a serious crime with potentially devastating penalties, first-degree assault requires serious consideration.
 When you work with an experienced Fairfield first-degree assault lawyer, your attorney can work to ensure that the circumstances of your case are fully investigated and presented in the most favorable light.
-Contact a lawyer who can get started on your case today.
+Contact our team to get started on your case today.